Georgia Republicans join call to overturn Roe v. Wade

 The Republican lawmakers signed onto a friend of the court brief calling on the U.S. Supreme Court to overturn two key abortion decisions — the 1973 Roe v.
 Wade ruling and the 1992 Planned Parenthood v.
 Casey ruling.

-The over 200 members of Congress sent the letter ahead of a Louisiana abortion case scheduled for March.
-The case challenges a 2014 state law, that would require doctors who perform abortion services to have admitting privileges at a hospital within 30 miles of the service.
+More than 200 members of Congress sent the letter ahead of a Louisiana abortion case scheduled for March.
+The case challenges a 2014 state law that would require doctors who perform abortion services to have admitting privileges at a hospital within 30 miles of the service.

 It is the first abortion case to be considered with Justice Brett Kavanaugh serving on the Supreme Court.